balladeer/effective-enigma/nyc_midnight/challenge-1000-word-2022.md

 B: Teen-age employee at a dog daycare and spa
 C: pre-teen child of A, friends w/ B.

+Kicked out of summer camp three days early, sophomore Florence Grebe returns to her stepfather's Doggy Daycare to avoid her mother's disappointment for a few hours longer.
+Instead, her stepfather hatches a plan to hide Florence with the dogs while they fake a successful summer camp.

 ## Alternates to keep around
 - A dog daycare next to a consulate.
 A diplomat distraught that their kids' report card was included in the pile of 'to be discretely destroyed' paper sent next door. (report card is inciting incident, but not sure what's next)
 - Two children try to forge a better report card because their parent promised 'big money' if they got good grades.
 (No real tie to the doggy daycare)